med2rdf/icgc/README.md

     * Virtuoso -- for generating additional RDF data and merging them

 * Method 2 uses:
-    * Oracle -- for doing everything, using R2RML mapping
+    * Oracle -- for doing all of above, using R2RML mapping